You never get a second chance to make a first impression!

 ELIMINATE:1.
 Overhanging & over-reaching bushes & tree limbs.
 2. All garden hoses.
 3. Yard art.
 4. Fake plants outside the home.
 5. All toys.
 6. All pet items.
 7. All gardening supplies, tools & empty pots.
 8. All pests, ant mounds, rodents, wasps, etc. 9.
 Extra yard furniture.
 Simplify – keep a few pieces that ENHANCE the look of the house.
 10. Cars.
 Park inside the garage or arrange to use a neighbor’s drive, if possible.
 Store extra vehicles or project vehicles off the property.
 11. Trash containers.
 Store the ones you use in the garage or out of sight when it’s not trash day.
 12. Shoes.
 Please don’t leave out shoes or sandals anywhere in the yard or near the doorways.
 13. Weeds.
 Remove them from fencelines, gardens, driveway cracks, etc.

-Call or contact me for your FREE Austin home staging consultation ($150 value).
+Call or contact me for more information on staging your home to sell.